michaelmolino/fotrino-films-frontend/README.md

 ## Backend

-The backend is written in Python.
-I may make the source code available in the future, but currently it is private.
+The backend is written in Python and is in a private repo.

 ## Development